Science Programme of Study

-Inclusive, Engaging, Progression: allowing children to explore, discover, question, and understand the world around them, as well as to be confident with scientific knowledge, vocabulary and understanding.
+Inclusive, Engaging, Progressive: allowing students to explore, discover, question, and understand the world around them, as well as to be confident with scientific knowledge, vocabulary and understanding.

-To design a curriculum subject with appropriate subject knowledge, skills and understanding so that children can achieve, and then exceed their potential to learn, understand and remember key scientific information and concepts.
+We have designed a curriculum subject with appropriate subject knowledge, skills and understanding so that students can achieve, and then exceed their potential to learn, understand and remember key scientific information and concepts.

 At Gildredge House, our aim is to: